KSEAWisconsin/KSEAWebDocuments-Jekyll/README.md

 - Sep.
 24: Select base open-source project that will use for this project (**Finish**)
   + We Selected **Jekyll**
 - Oct.
 04 ~~Oct.
 05~~: Finish installing required environment (**Finish**)
 - Oct.
-19: Designing Website / Obtain basic knowledge of the se-ected open-source project (**On-going**)
+19: Designing Website / Obtain basic knowledge of the selected open-source project (**On-going**)
 - Dec.
 01: Finish Development
 - Dec.
 25: Test Initiated
 - Jan.
 20: Start service on AWS